edsu/oai2pairtree/README.rst

-Harvests records from an [oai-pmh](http://www.openarchives.org/OAI/openarchivesprotocol.html) repository and stores them in a [pairtree](https://confluence.ucop.edu/display/Curation/PairTree).
+oai2pairtree.py harvests records from an `oai-pmh <http://www.openarchives.org/OAI/openarchivesprotocol.html>`_ repository and stores them in a `pairtree <https://confluence.ucop.edu/display/Curation/PairTree>`_ on the filesystem.

 For example: